 And, this is where the double opt-in method is highly effective in collecting valid email addresses of customers who are genuinely interested in receiving your emails.

-I hope this article gave you the complete idea of how double opt-in emails can be useful for your business and the example must give you the inspiration to create something awesome for yourself as well.
+I hope this article gave you the complete idea of how double opt-in emails can be useful for your business and the example must inspire you to create something extraordinary for yourself as well.